kirkedev/mpr.kirke.dev/README.md

 I know traders who write them down in a legal pad, and others who are a little more technical that manually maintain an Excel spreadsheet.
 Fortunately for everyone the USDA hosts an API with historical data.

-Aside from being useful to myself as a personal project, this repository is also a reference project for what I believe to be best practices in web development.
-It's a dockerized typescript monorepo with clean architecture, thorough testing, and CI/CD.
+Aside from being useful to myself and like two other people as a personal project, this repository also serves as a portfolio project for what I believe to be best practices in web development.
+It's a containerized typescript monorepo with clean architecture, thorough testing, and CI/CD.

 ### Project Setup
 The only system dependencies are [node.js](https://nodejs.org/en/download/current) with [yarn](https://yarnpkg.com/getting-started/install) and [docker with docker-compose](https://docs.docker.com/desktop/)